Event Horizons

 More Information, including maps and schedule

-Held the last Saturday of each month.
+W6TRW Swap meet Held the last Saturday of each month from 0700 to 1130.

 Due to the distance of the drive for us, we have not gone to this swap meet in quite some time.